-- 3. When performing the validation, the Core TSOs shall consider the operational security limits pursuant to Article 6(1).
+- (a) an occurrence of an exceptional contingency or forced outage as defined in Article 3(39) and Article 3(77) of the SO Regulation; - (b) when all available costly and non-costly RAs are not sufficient to ensure operational security; - (c) a mistake in input data, that leads to an overestimation of cross-zonal capacity from an operational security perspective; and/or - (d) a potential need to cover reactive power flows on certain CNECs. - 3.
+If all available costly and non-costly RAs are not sufficient to ensure operational security on an internal network element with a specific contingency, which is not defined as CNEC and for which the maximum zone-to-zone PTDF is above the PTDF threshold referred to in Article 16(1), the competent Core TSO may exceptionally add such internal network element with associated contingency to the final list of CNECs.
+The RAM on this exceptional CNEC shall be the highest RAM ensuring operational security considering all available costly and non-costly RAs.
+PTDF{init} according to Article 15(3) shall be used to determine if the PTDF of the additional CNEC is above the PTDF threshold. - 4.
+When performing the validation, the Core TSOs shall consider the operational security limits pursuant to Article 6(1).
 While considering such limits, they may consider additional grid models, and other relevant information.
-Therefore, the Core TSOs shall use the tools developed by the CCC for analysis, but may also employ verification tools not available to the CCC. - 4.
-In case of a required reduction due to situations as defined in paragraph 2(a), a TSO may use a positive value for IVA for its own CNECs or adapt the external constraints, pursuant to Article 7, to reduce the cross-zonal capacity for its bidding zone. - 5.
+Therefore, the Core TSOs shall use the tools developed by the CCC for analysis, but may also employ verification tools not available to the CCC. - 5.
+In case of a required reduction due to situations as defined in paragraph 2(a), a TSO may use a positive value for IVA for its own CNECs or adapt the external constraints, pursuant to Article 7, to reduce the cross-zonal capacity for its bidding zone. - 6.
 In case of a required reduction due to situations as defined in paragraph 2(b), (c), and (d), a TSO may use a positive value for IVA for its own CNECs.
-In case of a situation as defined in paragraph 2(c), a Core TSO may, as a last resort measure, request a common decision to launch the default flow-based parameters pursuant to Article 20. - 6.
+In case of a situation as defined in paragraph 2(c), a Core TSO may, as a last resort measure, request a common decision to launch the default flow-based parameters pursuant to Article 20. - 7.
 After individual validation adjustments, the remaining available margin before validation (RAM{bv}) shall be adjusted for the flows resulting from net positions or already allocated capacities resulting from the SIDC in accordance with Article 4(5)(b).
-The final RAM_f shall be calculated by the CCC for each CNEC and external constraint according to Equation 11 Equation 13.
+The final RAM_f shall be calculated by the CCC for each CNEC and external constraint according to Equation 11.

-$$\overrightarrow{RAM}f = \overrightarrow{RAM}{bv} - \overrightarrow{IVA} - \mathbf{PTDF}f \ \overrightarrow{NP}{AAC,ID}$$ capacity calculation
+$$RAM_f = RAM{bv} - IVA - PTDF_f NP{AAC,ID}$$